Is interactive, engaging lessons for students delivered before or after school, during the school day, or within summer school sessions.

 - • Individualized instruction aimed at advancing targeted skills and concepts

-- • Instructional options for one-on-one or small group (2-3 students) sessions with frequency options for 2, 3, or 4 days per week
+- • Instructional options for one-on-one or small group (2-3 students) sessions with frequency options for 2 to 5 days per week

-- • 30-minute lessons with a certified Specialist to take place for approximately 4-20 weeks depending on the mode of intervention and time of school year service takes place
+- • 30-minute lessons with a certified Math Specialist to take place for approximately 10-20 weeks, depending on the mode of intervention and time of school year service takes place.

 Student kits of materials will be shipped to students based on the results of their initial assessment.
 The cost of materials and kit shipping is included in the Math Champs service cost.

-What types of fundings can be used for this service?
+What types of funding sources can be used for this service?

 Flexible funding streams are available for this tutoring service.
-Districts may have access to several funding sources that may support this service such as Title 1, IDA, Special Education funding, Title 4 Part B, Extended Learning, CARES Act, GEER II, and more.
+If there are specific criteria needed to apply for funding, we will work with your school or district to clarify if we meet specific requirements.
+Some funding sources that may support Math Champs services include Title 1, IDEA, Special Education Funding, Title 4 Part B, Extended Learning, CARES Act, GEER II, and more.